top of page

 hqdefault_edited.jpg

-In addition to structural massage, forms of movement therapy such as yoga and Pilates can counteract the pull of gravity.
 With a growing sense of body awareness you will be on your way to becoming a Cloud Walker.

 Structural Integration